earth

 Human Rights Management

 EVA Air believes that respect for human rights is the core value of corporate sustainable development.
 To safeguard the basic human rights of employees, suppliers, customers and partners, in addition to abiding by local laws and regulations, EVA Air also followed the United Nations Universal Declaration of Human Rights and the two covenants (ICCPR and ICESCR), the International Labour Organization- The Declaration of Fundamental Principles and Rights at Work, the United Nations Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, and the Ten Principles of the United Nations Global Compact to establish the "EVA Air Human Rights Policy Statement", creating a human rights protection environment based on protection, respect and compensation that prohibits any violations of human rights, and allows people to be treated fairly and with dignity.
+The Human Rights Policy Statement and amendments to it are subject to review by the Chairman.
 In addition, the Company has formulated the "EVA Air Human Rights Management Framework" in accordance with the "EVA Air Human Rights Policy Statement" and other regulations.
 We conduct regular risk assessments on major human rights issues, conduct human rights due diligence, and develop mitigation and remediation measures for risks assessed as moderate or above.

 EVA Air Human Rights Due Diligence Process